 Established in 2016, the Sussex Sustainability Research Programme (SSRP) is a partnership between the University of Sussex and the Institute of Development Studies (IDS).
 Consistently ranked first in the world for development studies in the QS World University Rankings, the SSRP builds on this institutional world-leading excellence.

-SSRP research projects are clustered into six core themes:
+SSRP research projects are clustered into five core themes:

 - School of Global Studies

 - School of Education and Social Work